matellez/claude-skills/README.md

 coordination cadence, and a measurement framework built around account penetration rather than lead volume.

-Distinguishing feature: generic demand gen skills exist.
-ABM-specific skills that address tier structure, sales-marketing coordination, and the right metrics do not.
+Distinguishing feature: ABM-specific skills that address tier structure, sales-marketing coordination, and the right metrics do not exist elsewhere at this depth.

 Trigger: any request to build or improve an account-based marketing program or named account targeting strategy.